Skip to content

 Screenshot of Mega Menu

-An expanded mega menu on the Vogue preset
+An expanded mega menu on the Allure preset

 In the above example, we see a three-tier menu that would require the following set-up in the Shopify Dashboard:

-• Tier 3: The links below “Shop” are nested inside “Shop”
+• Tier 3: The links below “Bags” are nested inside “Bags”

 Prestige allows you to create as many mega menus as you like; you simply specify to which top-level navigation link it should be tied in the Customizer and it replaces the default dropdown format.